NOVO Manifesto IFLA/UNESCO sobre Bibliotecas Públicas

 All age groups must find material relevant to their needs.
 Collections and services have to include all types of appropriate media and modern technologies as well as traditional materials.
 High quality, relevance to local needs and conditions, and reflective of the language and cultural diversity of the community are fundamental.

 Material must reflect current trends and the evolution of society, as well as the memory of human endeavour and imagination.
+Collections and services should not be subject to any form of ideological, political or religious censorship, nor

 commercial pressures.